billba/prague/README.md

 # Prague

 An experimental Rx-based framework for adding conversational features to apps.
-I thought of it as I walked around Prague on a sunny Spring day.
+I thought of it as I walked around Prague on a sunny Spring day. **This is just an experiment and not an official Microsoft project.**

 Major features of Prague:
 * strongly-typed rules engine for interpreting ambiguous human inputs